BYUI451/Cloud_guide/README.md

 ![](Azure2.PNG)

 ## Helpful Links
-This guide is intended to be written as an extension of and explanation og this [Guide for pushing a generic container](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)
+This guide is intended to be written as an extension of and explanation of this [Guide for pushing a generic container](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-docker-cli)